C0deve/HerrGeneral/README.md

 {
     public class PersonFriendRMRepository : IEventHandler<FriendChanged>
     {
-        private readonly Dictionary<Guid, PersonFriendRM> _personFriends = new();
         public Task Handle(FriendChanged notification, CancellationToken cancellationToken)
         {
-            _personFriends[notification.AggregateId] = new PersonFriendRM(notification.AggregateId, notification.Person, notification.FriendName);
+            ...
             return Task.CompletedTask;
         }

-        public PersonFriendRM Get(Guid personId) => _personFriends[personId];
     }
 }
 ```

 ## Debug logger output sample

 <------------------- SetFriend <46a0deab-0485-403e-821a-834a96517a7c> thread<1> ------------------->
 || Publish Write Side on thread<1>
 HerrGeneral.SampleApplication.WriteSide.FriendChanged

 || Publish Read Side (1 event) on thread<1>
 HerrGeneral.SampleApplication.WriteSide.FriendChanged
 -> Handle by HerrGeneral.SampleApplication.ReadSide.PersonFriendRM+PersonFriendRMRepository
 <------------------- SetFriend Finished 00:00:00.0021475 -------------------/>

 ## How it works

 A user: Hey, I want to change my friend name.
 Application: Ok, give me the command and I will take care of the rest.
 I'll send you back a commandResult when I'm done.

 In the application black box :
 Mediator: Anybody to handle this command ?
 CommandHandler: I"m here.
 CommandHandler: I'm done and I have some events to publish.
 WriteSideEventPublisher: That's my job.
 WriteSideEventPublisher: Anybody to handle this event on the write side ? (for each event).
 WriteSideEventHandler: Me (and I may have other events to publish).
 WriteSideEventPublisher: I'm done.
 CommandHandler: Thank you, now I can transmit all those events to the read side.
 ReadSideEventPublisher: Anybody to handle this event on the read side ? (for each event).
 ReadModel: Yes me.
 ReadSideEventPublisher: I'm done.
 CommandHandler: I'm done.

 Application: Here is your command result.

 ![HowItWorks.png](..\assets\HowItWorks.png)